kmayo-ss/twitter-stripe/README.md

 SSTwitter:
   CONSUMER_KEY: Your Twitter Consumer Key from Twitter dashboard
   CONSUMER_SECRET: Your Twitter Consumer Secret from Twitter dashboard
-  OAUTH_TOKEN: Your Twitter Oauth token from Twitter dashboard
+  OAUTH_TOKEN: Your Twitter OAuth token from Twitter dashboard
   OAUTH_SECRET: Your Twitter OAuth secret from Twitter dashboard
   TWITTER_SCREENNAME: Your Twitter screenname/username